WICG/observable/README.md

  - `find()`
  - maybe: `from()`[^1]

+Apart from these, we expect userland libraries to provide more niche operators that integrate with the `Observable` API central to this proposal, potentially shipping natively independently if they get enough momentum to graduate to the platform.

-Some subset of these could be included in an initial Observables MVP, with others shipping independently after, and more niche operators staying is userland libraries until/unless they get the momentum to graduate and ship on the platform.
-In any case it is important to realize that operators _are not_ the meat of this proposal, as thy could conceivably follow along at any time provided there is support for the actual native Observable API, which _is_ what this proposal principally focuses on.
+In any case, operators are not the meat of this proposal, and any long tail of them could _conceivably_ follow along provided there is support for the actual native Observable API presented in this explainer.

 ### Further platform integration